-CONNECT WITH me ON INSTAGRAM
+CONNECT WITH ME ON INSTAGRAM

-Written by Kieran
+Written by Kieran Proctor

 Tips For Planning The Perfect Itinerary In Bogotá: 7 Days In Bogotá

-Bogotá, the charismatic capital of Colombia, is a city that has a lot to offer tourists.
-From the cobblestone streets ...
+Bogotá is a city that has a lot to offer tourists.
+From the cobblestone streets of La Candelaria to the ...

 Bogotá is a city that’s full of life, culture and history.
 But how long do you need to spend in Bogotá to experience all that it has to offer?
 This comprehensive locals guide to Bogotá will provide you with all the answers!

-Introduction: The Charm of Bogotá
+Introduction: The Charm Of Bogotá

 While it’s true that the city can seem overwhelming at first, it’s also true that those who take the time to explore Bogotá will find a city full of charm and vitality.
 Which is why I’m buying property and moving to Bogotá.

-Its Bogotá’s sprawling size, gridlocked traffic and past reputation that often turns people away from visiting.
+It’s Bogotá’s sprawling size, gridlocked traffic and past reputation that often turns people away from visiting.
 But for those who do invest their time into properly researching Bogotá and planning a realistic itinerary, Bogotá can become a dream destination.

 Unfolding Bogotá’s History

 Only a couple of blocks away from Museo del Oro and the Emerald Museum in La Candelaria, the old town, you’ll find Plaza Bolivar.
-Plaza Bolivar is the cities main square and around it you’ll find many important government buildings and the Catedral Primada (Cathedral of Bogota).
+Plaza Bolivar is the cities main square and around it, you’ll find many important government buildings and the Catedral Primada (Cathedral of Bogota).

 For several blocks in each direction around Plaza Bolivar you’ll find the highest density of museums and art galleries anywhere in the city.
-There are so many museums and galleries surrounding Plaza Bolivar that I’ve literally lost count.
+There are so many museums and galleries surrounding Plaza Bolivar, that I’ve literally lost count.

 Two blocks back from Plaza Bolivar there’s the Military Museum of Colombia (Museo de las Fuerzas Militares de Colombia – Candelaria).
 For those interested in Colombia’s founding as a real country with a real military, it’s definitely a place to visit.